daelvn/PacificFirst/README.md

 Pacific was going to be the name for the colorscheme, but since this is the first iteration, and put together too quickly, I figure it it totally going to change in the future, so I'm calling this Pacific First.

 And yes, I went through all the hassle of registering myself as a publisher for this.

+And I also probably suffer from a very bad case of the [IKEA Effect](https://en.wikipedia.org/wiki/IKEA_effect).

 ## Installing